scott2000/answerset/answerset/config.md

 and text in brackets or parentheses may be left out in answers, and it will not be marked as an error.

+## Ignore Case

+Valid Options: `false` or `true`

+If set to `true`, uppercase and lowercase letters may be used interchangably when answering.
+For instance, you could type "anki" when the answer is "Anki".

 ## Ignore Separators in Brackets

 Valid Options: `false` or `true`